epanji/guetor/README.md

 _Notes:_

-_Always remember when converting to markless, it will not be able to convert back with the same result as before. (lossy)_
+_Always remember when converting to desired format, it will not be able to convert back with the same result as before. (lossy)_

 Tests
 -----